What Is Hedera Hashgraph?

 Part 1: Hedera Hashgraph Whitepaper Review

 Disclosure: This part is strictly limited to an overview of the whitepaper and maintains an objective tone.
 Neither external knowledge nor comparisons with other cryptocurrencies are expected (unless introduced in the whitepaper).
-"Part 2" of this explanation will provide a more relatable explanation considering the external knowledge.
+"Part 2" of this explanation will provide a more relatable explanation considering external knowledge.

 - Type: Technical